-The password is stored using Argon2 (9 rounds) with an additional pepper.
-While Argon2 uses a salt which is stored in the Admin table created randomly for each admin password the pepper is unique for one privacyIDEA installation and stored in the pi.cfg file.
+The password is stored using a PBKDF with SHA512 with 10023 rounds.
+The hash is salted and peppered.
+While the salt is stored in the Admin table created randomly for each admin password the pepper is unique for one privacyIDEA installation and stored in the pi.cfg file.